 - University Summer Course Grant: Summer courses at German universities to help build your language skills while studying anything from film to politics to engineering.

 - German Studies Research Grant: Funding for research in the US or Germany in all areas of contemporary German Studies.

 - EMGIP – Bundestag Internship: Two months at the German parliament for students who are fluent in German.

 If you have any questions about these programs or how to apply, don’t hesitate to contact the GSLL Director of Undergraduate Studies.

 Carolina’s Study Abroad Office offers an exceptionally broad portfolio of options for all kinds of students: first-year to seniors, humanities majors to science majors, language learners to English speakers.
 Costs vary depending on the type of program chosen.
 The five main types of study abroad programs include:

 - Direct Enrollment Programs

 - Professional School Programs

 The following map includes only the first three types of programs subdivided into three linguistic regions: Indo-Germanic Western and Central Europe as well as Scandinavia, Slavic Central and East Europe as well as Russia; and Indo-Uralic speaking Europe (Finland and Hungary).
+For an overview of GSLL’s study abroad opportunities, download this overview.
 For a comprehensive list of study abroad options, see the Study Abroad portal.